 What’s a farm without the cows!
 Here’s an easy, no sew cow costume that anyone can make in 30 minutes.
-For the complete tutorial check out Lynnae McCoy.
+For the complete tutorial check out Make It and Love It.

 This pig costume includes a tutu which is always extra cute!
 Just add ears and a snout to a light pink hoodie for an adorable, easy pic costume.
 For the complete tutorial check out Spot of Tea Designs.

 This no sew sheep costume is adorable!
 Just hot glue cotton balls to a white hoodie and cut the sleeves off of the hoodie!
 For the complete tutorial, check out This Lovely Life.

 A spider is not a typical farm animal, but I had to include in this section in honor of Charlotte’s web.
 How cute would Charlotte and Wilbur be as a sibling costume?
 For the complete spider tutorial, check out Pretty Providence.

 Turn a long narrow cardboard box into a crocodile head with this simple tutorial from Evil Mad Scientist.

 Here are 2 DIY flamingo costume ideas.
 For the first one, all you need are pink boas, felt and a hot glue gun!
 For a step by step tutorial, check out this DIY flamingo costume post.

 For the second one all you need is a pink tutu, large pink feathers and of course the awesome hat are the key elements to this adorable pink flamingo costume.
 This flamingo costume was originally made by Tangled and True.
 Also, how fun would a flamboyance of flamingos be for a group halloween costume?

 For a detailed fox costume tutorial, check out Taylor Made Creates.